 The Turkey, either of two species of large birds, which are native to the Americas.
 The first species is the ‘Common Turkey’ which is domesticated globally almost everywhere nowadays, and it’s native to the forests of North America, mainly Mexico and the United States.
 The second species is the Ocellated Turkey which is native to the forests of the Yucatán Peninsula of Mexico.
 Male turkeys of both species have a distinctive fleshy wattle that hangs from the top of the beak (called a snood).

 The Common Turkey has a fleshy wattle growing from the throat and a tuft of coarse black, hairlike feathers (known as a beard) projecting from the breast.
-While the Ocellated Turkey is smaller and doesn’t have the characteristic fleshy wattle or the projecting hairlike breast feathers.
-In general, the turkey is among the largest birds in its range, and as many other types of birds, the male (Tom or Stag) is larger and much more colorful than the female (Hen).
+While the Ocellated Turkey is a smaller bird, and doesn’t have the characteristic fleshy wattle or the projecting hairlike breast feathers.
+In general, the turkey is among the largest birds in its range, and as many other types of birds, the male (Tom or Stag) is larger and more colorful and brighter than the female (Hen).

 The turkey mostly eats plant materials, including many acorns, leaves, seeds, grains, berries and buds.
 It also eats insects, frogs and small lizards.
-Roast turkey in many European countries has long been a customary Christmas dish.
-In the United States the bird is especially associated with the holiday of Thanksgiving.
-Turkeys are usually farmed for their rich taste meat, eggs and feathers and they grow up to 10 kg (commercial strains usually are much heavier).
+Turkeys are usually farmed for their rich taste meat, eggs and feathers.
+And roast turkey in many European countries has long been a customary Christmas dish.
+In the United States, the bird is especially associated with the holiday of Thanksgiving.
+Turkeys grow up to 10 kg, but commercial strains usually are much heavier.